 Creating a visualization of this information is a great exercise to help you decide what it is that sets you apart.
 Grab a pen and paper and in the center write the topic that you want to be known for.
 From this core topic, branch out into the different sub-topics that make up this core one.
 Rank yourself on a scale of poor, average, good and excellent for each.

 This is a great way to become self aware of what may be holding you back from building a personal brand.
-Here’s an example of one you could create if the topic you’re focusing on was marketing.

 Naturally you can’t be excellent at everything, that’s just not realistic.
 The goal is to turn anything that’s poor or average to good and good to excellent.
 Write out a plan to help you develop each section and stick to it.
 This can be applied to any field or area of expertise, so give it a try.

 It’s not enough to let people know that you’re the King or Queen of something, you actually have to work to make this true.
 Mohammed Ali wasn’t the greatest just because he said he was.
 He earned the right to call himself the Greatest.